Bink Video!

 GNU/Linux for x86 CPUs

-• Available as a static library built with GCC 3.2.2.
+• Available as a static library for GCC.

 • Supports SDL_mixer for sound output.